 The changes in travel technology are bound to transform the face of search as well.
 The new technologies should enable travelers to search for things that they really want, things like “beachside resorts with fine dining”, “rooms with views” and “all-inclusive resorts with scuba diving”.
 Travelers should also be able to search for in-destination offerings using terms like “nice location”, “excellent service” and “quiet location”.

-The rise of peer-to-peer services are also bound to delight foodies by offering them with an innovative way to look at local cuisines.
+The rise of peer-to-peer services is also bound to delight foodies by offering them an innovative way to look at local cuisines.
 A number of new startups are pairing travelers with a number of home cooks to allow them to get a whiff of local cuisines and also enjoy an immensely enriching cultural experience.

 The changing travel technology trends have thrown certain challenges for hotels and travel agents in the year 2015.
-They need to constantly offer inventive twists and new solutions for accommodations, activities and amenities offered in holiday packages to ensure that the client keeps coming back for more.
+They need to constantly offer inventive twists and new solutions for accommodations, activities, and amenities offered in holiday packages to ensure that the client keeps coming back for more.
 One of the biggest innovations now being used by travel agents across the globe is evening incentives.
-More and more travel agencies are offering their clients with amenities and programs that start once the sun goes down.
+More and more travel agencies are offering their clients amenities and programs that start once the sun goes down.
 Things like moonlit excursions, after-hours spa access and night skiing are some of the hottest offerings seen today.

-All in all, the vision for travel industry for the year 2015 is “solving the unsolved” and so is for TTS.
+All in all, the vision for the travel industry for the year 2015 is “solving the unsolved” and so is for TTS.